French Honor Society (La Société Honoraire de Francais)

 b.
 Students who are eligible scholastically shall be notified and asked to complete the Student Activity Form for further consideration for selection.

 c.
 Students’ attendance and disciplinary records shall be reviewed to determine eligibility.
 Unexcused absences and tardiness will be reviewed as well as any referrals or detentions.
-A student with a referral will not be considered for selection.
+A referral may prevent a student from being considered for selection.

 d.
 Students’ service hours will be reviewed and verified that they have completed 100 hours over Archbishop McCarthy requirements.
 Juniors will have 150 hours and seniors will have 175 hours.